The best Christmas beer: the ultimate Christmas ales, revealed

 14. Harvey’s - Christmas Ale - 7.5%

 Harvey’s has won no less than 25 awards for this true classic of a Christmas ale in a barleywine style.
-Most recently it won a gold medal at this year’s International Beer Challenge.
+And for 2022, it’s now in larger 500ml bottles to get you feeling merry.

 It’s a deep mahogany and smells a little like red wine.
 If you’re looking for something rich, this is like Christmas pudding in a glass - spices, biscuit, dried fruits and booze.
 What more could you want?